 Outstanding Science Teacher Educator of the Year

 Science teachers who win this award will receive a stipend for classroom supplies, recognition in an industry magazine and more.
-The National Science Teachers Association (NSTE) uses this award to showcase the exemplary professional achievements of its members.
+The Association for Science Teacher Education (ASTE) uses this award to showcase the exemplary professional achievements of its members.

 National Schools of Character Program

 This annual program is sponsored by Character.org and honors K–12 schools and districts who demonstrate excellence in student character education initiatives.
 The National Schools of Character Program gives awards based on an institution’s ability to “yield positive results in student behavior, school climate and academic performance.”

 Specifically, judges look for schools with low bullying and dropout rates, and high attendance and graduation rates.